I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and

 We are now three albums into the Todd LaTorre era of Queensrÿche (or "Queensrÿche 2.0," if you prefer), and from the very first spin of 2019's The Verdict, it's clear that the veteran band is still gaining strength.
 LaTorre's recording debut with QR (2013's self-titled album) hinted at the major league potential of the new lineup, but the disc was ultimately hampered by its muffled, cheap sounding production job.
 Fortunately, 2015's follow up Condition Human totally blew away its predecessor, with LaTorre's powerhouse vocals leading a band that sounded more fired up than they had in years.
 The Verdict picks up where Condition Human left off, and though it doesn't quite surpass that album, it definitely stands as its equal.
 Not bad for a bunch of guys who were expected to fall flat on their faces after firing their founding vocalist, lyricist, and (alleged) tyrannical overlord, Geoff Tate, in 2012.

 Of course, there will always be naysayers who will complain that it isn't "really" Rÿche without Tate, but their voices are getting fewer and farther between with each new Queensrÿche release.
 Face front, true believers—there's a new sheriff in town!

 "Blood of the Levant"

 Queensrÿche is down to just two of its original members on The Verdict - guitarist Michael Wilton and bassist Eddie Jackson.
 Founding drummer Scott Rockenfield has been on a voluntary hiatus since the birth of his son in early 2017.
-Former Kamelot drummer Casey Grillo has been filling in for Scott when the band goes on tour, the drummer during the Verdict recording sessions was none other than Todd LaTorre himself, who happens to be an experienced skinsman as well as an immensely talented vocalist.
+Former Kamelot drummer Casey Grillo has been filling in for Scott when the band goes on tour, but during the Verdict recording sessions the drummer was none other than Todd LaTorre himself, who happens to be an experienced skinsman as well as an immensely talented vocalist.
 Honestly, if the fact that Todd was also drumming on this album hadn't gotten so much press, I might not have even noticed that there was a different player behind the kit.
 Mad respect to Mr. LaTorre, the metal Renaissance man!